Alejandro de la Sota (architect)

 After graduation, de la Sota continued to live in Madrid, although he maintained links with his native Galicia.
 He was a promoter of the industrialisation of construction in the 1960s.
 His Maravillas School gymnasium of 1961 was the first steel-framed building in Madrid.
 Dora's buildings combine geometric rigor with constructive sincerity and a structural boldness of form that still surprises today.

+Awards and honours

 De la Sota received the National Prize of Architecture and the Gold Medal of the Council of Architects.